0xfke/MDAML/README.md

 ![Project Banner](Image/Staticw.png)

-The Malware Analysis and Detection web app is created to address the need for an accessible and user-friendly platform that enables efficient malware analysis for files, URLs, and executables.
+Malware Detection and Analysis using Machine Learning WebApp is a robust tool designed to provide users with an intuitive interface for analyzing and detecting malware in various file formats.
+This web app leverages both static analysis through the API and advanced machine learning techniques to ensure comprehensive threat assessment.
+MDAML is created to address the need for an accessible and user-friendly platform that enables efficient malware analysis for files, URLs, and executables.

 ## Table of Contents